yeo/endhouse/README.md

 # Endhouse

+GCP Cloud Run or AWS Beanstalk has a concept where youd efine schedule job in yaml file, Then they will parse and hit your app at those URL to perform job, instead of relying on a background job.
+Now the job will be process in a HTTP request to these.

-Endhouse is a very simple job runner to offload parse of your job to Go and a framework of agnosic language job.
+End house works exactly the same way.
+It is a very simple job runner to offload part of your job to Go and a framework of agnosic language job.

 Endhouse is battle tested at [Opty](https://getopty.com) for our clients.